 How can I get the most out of my wellness benefits?

 - Data: track outcomes and ROI -

-Companies want to know the outcomes of their investments, and that means data.
+Organizations want to know the outcomes of their investments, and that means data.
 They want to know how much they are investing, utilization of their benefits programs, and how it is affecting health care costs among other things.
-This makes sense as companies are tracking just about everything.
+This makes sense as organizations are tracking just about everything.
 They want to quantify, review, and make decisions that are backed by the data.

 - Individualized Support: one size does not fit all -

 As mentioned before, more and more organizations are customizing their benefit offerings to match employees' needs.
 This just makes sense - if you consider all of your employees, they all have different challenges, personalities, and needs.
 So, the goal is to make your wellness benefits diverse enough to help them all.
 To that end, it should be relatively easy for employees to use the services.
 Convoluted systems, long forms to fill out, and poorly designed apps/websites just aren't cutting it.